MARQUETTE UNIVERSITY

 OTHER REQUIREMENTS:

-Periodic homework problems will be given.
-Computer-aided traffic analysis will be required.
+Periodic announced and unannounced quizzes; homework problems.
+Software-based traffic analysis will be required.

-Student papers should represent original work by the paper’s author.
-Copying passages verbatim from sources is not acceptable, except for short, appropriately indicated passages that are necessary to make a point in a paper.
+Student papers should represent original work by the report’s authors.
+Copying passages verbatim from sources is not acceptable, except for short, appropriately indicated passages that are necessary to make a point in a report.
 Software may be used to detect plagiarism.
-A plagiarized paper will receive a zero grade–other consequences may also apply according to College of Engineering and University guidelines.
+Reports containing plagiarized materials will receive a zero grade–other consequences may also apply according to College of Engineering and University guidelines.

 For a more comprehensive coverage of the topic, please visit: